GregVes/bare-metal-iac/README.md

-# IaC for bare metal servers
+# IaC for Debian servers

 This is an Ansible configuration for a Debian 10 server.
 I'll update it when I have to automate something or for refactoring.